Christianity in Oman: Evangelism

-Christian missionaries from the New Jersey-based Arabian Mission established a station in Muscat in November 1893.
+Christian missionaries from the New Jersey–based Arabian Mission established a station in Muscat in November 1893.
 After the Portuguese left Oman in the mid-seventeenth century, this is considered to be the most significant interaction Omanis have had with Christianity.
 Their objective was to evangelize the Muslim population of the Arabian Peninsula through the teachings of the Bible and other Christian literature.
 As such, a printing press was opened in Muscat in 1900 with the intention of printing polemical and devotional literature.
 One of the pieces printed, "Jesus or Mohammed", portraying the Prophet Mohammed as sinful and Jesus Christ as sinless.

 Because their methodology was through the spread of literature, missionaries also provided educational services to Omanis.
 They would teach literacy through teaching the Bible, which they translated into Arabic.
 Missionary teachers also taught children other subjects, like math and writing.
 Missionaries set up medical facilities, as well.
 The obvious reason for this was delivering the power of Christ through healing, but it was also an additional chance to evangelize the population.
 Omanis saw the missionary doctors in more favorable terms than priests and educators, therefore allowing them access to spaces usually forbidden to missionaries.
 Thus, while there was no requirement for doctors to evangelize, they oftentimes took advantage of their privileged position among Omanis to proselytize.
 For more rural populations that had no access to modern medical services, this could entice them to convert.

 Eastern Orthodoxy

-Eastern Orthodox Christians in Oman are under the ecclesiastical jurisdiction of Archdiocese of Baghdad, Kuwait and Dependencies, that belongs to the Eastern Orthodox Patriarchate of Antioch and All the East.
+Eastern Orthodox Christians in Oman are under the ecclesiastical jurisdiction of the Archdiocese of Baghdad, Kuwait and Dependencies, that belongs to the Eastern Orthodox Patriarchate of Antioch and All the East.
 The main center of Eastern Orthodoxy in Oman is the Parish in Masqat, headed by priest Michael Ajram.

 There are currently 24,000 Orthodox Christians, 12.5% of the overall Christian population in the country.
 The first Orthodox church in Oman, Sts.
 Constantine and Helen Church began construction in April 2019 in Muscat.

 Roman Catholicism

 According to recent estimates, there are 138,000 Catholics in Oman, making up almost 70% of all Christians in the country.
-Oman belongs to the area of the Apostolic Vicariate of Arabia, which handles 4 parishes in Oman in Sohar, Salalah, and two in Muscat.
+Oman belongs to the area of the Apostolic Vicariate of Arabia, which handles four parishes in Oman in Sohar, Salalah, and two in Muscat.
 The oldest standing Catholic church is Sts.
 Peter and Paul Church in Muscat, built in 1977.
-The church in Salalah, The St. Francis Parish Church is the most recent and opened its doors in September 2019.
+The church in Salalah, the St. Francis Parish Church, is the most recent and opened its doors in September 2019.

-21 Catholic congregations exist in Oman.
+Twenty-one Catholic congregations exist in Oman.
 According to Father Raul Ramos of Sts.
 Peter and Paul Church, most of the Christians he has encountered are from India and the Philippines, as well as expats from Nepal, Pakistan, Sri-Lanka, and Bangladesh.
-He also says that non-Muslim expats sometimes convert to Catholicism, but in order to respect Oman's laws, expats seek baptism during holiday breaks in their home countries.
+He also says that non-Muslim expats sometimes convert to Catholicism, but to respect Oman's laws, expats seek baptism during holiday breaks in their home countries.